Environment for Labor

 Every choice you make has an impact on the environment in which you labor.

-You do have a choice about where you give birth.
-Most communities have at least one hospital, many have two or more within an hours drive.
+You have a choice about where you give birth.
+Most communities have at least one hospital, many have two or more within an hour drive.
 Some women enjoy giving birth in a hospital because knowing they have access to medications, emergency equipment and a variety of medical professionals gives them comfort.
 Other women find that the policies and procedures in hospitals leaves little room for any decision making on their part.
-Some women find that hospital staff urge or even pressure them to use interventions they didn't want to use.
+Some women find that hospital staff urge or even pressure them to use interventions they prefered not to use.
 Some women also find the move to the hospital and the standard two day stay to be an unnecessary disruption to their lives.

 Some communities have an out of hospital birth center.
 Some women enjoy giving birth in an out of hospital center because having a place to go where supportive professionals have access to tools that help them have a natural birth gives them comfort.
 Many women also find that the shorter stay at a birth center allows them to give birth and return home with very little interruption.
 Other women feel that the possibility of a hospital transfer in an emergency or to use some medications prevents them from feeling relaxed.
 Some find that policies in birth centers prevent them from feeling totally free to give birth.

 In every community you have the option to give birth at home.
 Many women enjoy the freedom they have to labor in their home and go about their day without worry about having to move.
 Some women enjoy the relaxing atmosphere they are able to create by having only those individuals present who are invited.
 Women who give birth at home enjoy the time they are able to spend with their midwife.
 Some feel that unless their is a problem, there is no reason to enlist the help of health care providers.
 Other women feel that lack of adequate medical home birth support in their area makes home birth too risky.
 Some find that the social pressure to give birth in a hospital makes them uncomfortable with a home birth.